-The final version of the report was provided to the reviewer on 18.11.2022.
-The reviewer checked the implementation of the comments and agreed to conclude the critical review process.
 The reviewer acknowledges the unrestricted access to all requested information, the dedicated efforts of the LCA practitioners to address the comments provided, as well as the open and constructive dialogue during the entire critical review process.
 All versions of the documentation (reports and data), including the individual reviewer's comments, questions and associated answers, are archived and can be made available upon request.

 A three-pronged approach to primary data collection was used: 1) Plants exhibiting significant changes when compared to the last data collection in 2013 provided updated annual input-output data for 2021.
 2) For vinyl plants with no significant changes in energy consumption or other process modifications influencing their environmental performance, the same data was used as for the last Eco-profile (reference year 2013).
 3) A small group of plants is represented by data from 2017 - 2020, to which the LCA practitioner had access during other LCA projects.
 Primary data take into account site-specific technologies for ethylene di-chloride (EDC), VCM and PVC production.
 In total, data from 39 vinyl plants (EDC: 1, VCM: 12, S-PVC: 17, E-PVC: 9) were included in this study, leading to a representativeness of 68 % (VCM), 73 % (S-PVC) and 81 % (E-PVC) with regards to total European production.
-It should be noted that plants not considered for this Ecoprofile are mainly located in Eastern Europe.
+It should be noted that plants not considered for this Eco-profile are mainly located in Eastern Europe.
 Overall, primary data quality can be considered to be good, however, data gaps exist for certain emissions to air and water, see details under 'Completeness' in the main report.